Assam Assembly adjourned as clash erupts over "Dy speaker attack"

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-During the question hour of today’s session, Assam’s Chief Minister said that Momin sent a message to him on WhatsApp about the incident.
-Nurul Huda attacked Momin which led Momin hospitalized, as stated by Momin.
+During the Question hour of today’s session, Assam’s Chief Minister said that Momin WhatsApp him about the incident.
+Nurul Huda attacked Momin which led Momin hospitalized, as stated by Momin, the Chief Minister said.

 Chief Minister urged the Speaker to file a police case as it happened outside the House.